Q: What M.A. track is best for me?

-- Teaching Dance Pre-K–12 + Teacher Certification (40 points): For students who wish to attain additional credentials that allow them to teach dance in public schools.
+- Teaching Dance Pre-K–12 - Initial (40 points): For students who wish to attain additional credentials that allow them to teach dance in public schools.
 These students will complete all requirements for NY State Certification in Dance Pre-K–12.
 Reciprocity with other states is available.
 International students now have the option to be credentialed.
 Sometimes, students who do not wish to teach in schools full-time, but who wish to develop artist-in-resident programs or after-school programs choose to complete this credential.
 This is a highly rigorous track with many out-of-program course requirements.
 Graduates of this track are highly sought after for admission into doctoral programs and for teaching in higher education.
 Students who do envision moving from a Pre-K–12 career to a higher education career are encouraged to complete two additional courses in lieu of electives.

-- Teaching Dance Pre-K–12 (34 points): For the in-service educator who has more than one full-time year of teaching dance on a Initial Dance Certification in Pre-K–12 schools.
+- Teaching Dance Pre-K–12 Professional Certification (34 points): For the in-service educator who has more than one full-time year of teaching dance on a Initial Dance Certification in Pre-K–12 schools.
 Students on this track seek to attain the State required M.A. degree to maintain certification and to enrich and expand their dance and pedagogy skills.
 Students on this track are interested in advancing their career to attain Staff Development, or Administrative positions in Pre-K–12 school systems.
 Many students on this track are concerned with preparing for career transition to doctoral degrees and higher education positions and elect courses with this interest in mind.
 Students who have certification and one year of full-time teaching in an area other than dance are eligible for Dual Certification (36-40 points).

-- Teaching Dance in the Professions (36 points): For those who wish to prepare for doctoral study, teach in higher education, or develop and administer dance education programs for cultural institutions or schools of dance.
+- Teaching Dance in the Professions non Certification (36 points): For those who wish to prepare for doctoral study, teach in higher education, or develop and administer dance education programs for cultural institutions or schools of dance.
 This track is particularly attractive to artists who have been working professionals (performers, choreographers) who find M.F.A. programs redundant to their professional artistry experience.
 The Professions track students are seeking to build alternative skills in teaching and scholarship and to gain a competitive edge through research in the higher education field.
 Students graduating from this track are immediately employable for full-time positions at community colleges and for adjunct positions at institutions of higher education.
 This track is also attractive to students who aim their career toward the "professions" by directing education programs at cultural institutions, developing private schools of dance or developing community programs that interface with boards of education.

 - Teaching Dance: ABT Ballet Pedagogy (36 - 39 points).
 This newly designed concentration is for students intending to teach in private studios, conservatories, as teaching-artists and community outreach (36 credits).
 The dance teaching aspect of this curriculum is taught by American Ballet Theatre master teachers who emphasize the development of the ballet dancer.
 Pedagogy and research are complemented with several arts management courses, preparing the graduate for employment in the private sector.
 The culminating project of this track is the preparation of a business plan for a private studio.
 The applicant for this track is an accomplished ballet dancer who wants to develop pedagogical content in this art form.
 In addition to the MA degree in teaching dance in the professions, the graduate receives an ABT Ballet Pedagogy certificate.